gblair/lib-env-validation/README.md

 ### Variable configs

 Declare each variable you want to validate.
-For full details on the interface, please see [the docs](https://pages.git.vzlt.cloud/learningalbum/lib-env-validation/) or `src/types.ts`.
+For full details on the interface, please see `src/types.ts`.

 |key|type|required?|description|
 |-|-|-|-|